Federal Energy Regulatory Commission.

 In addition to the market power analyses, a seller must submit an asset appendix with its initial application for market-based rate authorization or updated market power analysis, and all relevant change in status filings.
 The asset appendix must:

-- Must reflect all electric transmission and natural gas intrastate pipelines and/or gas storage facilities owned or controlled by the corporate family and the location of such facilities
+- Must reflect all electric transmissions and natural gas interstate pipelines and/or gas storage facilities owned or controlled by the corporate family and the location of such facilities.

 Change in Status Filings

 Concerning change of status filings, the Commission requires that sellers file notices of such changes no later than 30 days after the change in status occurs.
 The Commission also requires that each seller include an appendix identifying specified assets with each pertinent change in status notification filed.